City Rock Korean Kitchen

 noun: in Korean, is translated as “Doe-She-Rok” or 도시락, a packed meal or lunch box.
 The “doe-she” translates to “city”, and “rok” translates to “rock”, thus… City Rock.

 Korean Cuisine is an integral part of its culture.
-The food is derived directly from Korea’s diverse terroir; being a peninsula the country is mostly surrounded by the vast Pacific Ocean, packed with a plentiful supply of fish, seaweed, and other delectable sea creatures and plants, with mountainous regions provide wild vegetation, an assortment of root vegetables and of wild game, as well as regions of flat lands and valleys, much of which is used for farming.
+The food is derived directly from Korea’s diverse terroir; being a peninsula the country is mostly surrounded by the vast Pacific Ocean, packed with a plentiful supply of fish, seaweed, and other delectable sea creatures and plants.
+On land, the mountainous regions provide wild vegetation, an assortment of root vegetables and many different species of wild game, while flatter regions are used for farming.
 The long winters demanded the practice of preservation through various techniques, such as fermentation and dehydration.
-The varying environments and climates throughout the year has allowed Korean Cuisine to become one of the most nutritious, healthy, delicious, and sought after food experiences.
+The varying environments and climates throughout this country has allowed Korean Cuisine to become one of the most nutritious, healthy, delicious, and sought after food experiences in the world.

 Billy and Andy Lim, of City Rock Korean Kitchen, are brothers who were born and raised in Chicago by immigrant Korean parents who were already very familiar with the temperature extremes in the Midwest.
 Their mother would cook Korean food at home for every meal almost every day of their childhood.
 Once in school, they were exposed to the “American” way of eating.
 Fast food, burgers, fries, buffets, steaks, fried chicken, barbecue, all of the tasty, savory treats they never had at home.
 Growing up in these two completely different worlds, like many first-generation American children of immigrants, resulted in the boys seeking a different culinary experience.